Work with us to get your idea off the ground with a Catalyst Grant of up to £15k

 How many grants are given per year?

 We award two grants per year.
-Once in December and once in May.
+Closing dates for each round are 31 December and 30 June.

 If I am selected, does Digital Science own my product/idea?

 Nope!
 We just want to support your idea, so we give you the opportunity to grow and develop it yourself.